stavros-k/docs/docs/software/tacticalrmm/installation.md

+---
-# Installation
+title: Installation
+sidebar_position: 1
+---

 ## Install Ubuntu

 You will need a linux VM (or bare metal), I tested this on `Ubuntu 20.04`.
-You can use this [guide](../../virtualization/1-xcp-ng/2-install-ubuntu-vm.md).
+You can use this [guide](../../virtualization/xcp-ng/install-ubuntu-vm.md).

 :::caution